KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 **Installation Method:** Loose-File Mod

-**Installation Instructions:** Apply the main installation, then go into the Compatibility Patches folder and apply the contents of the "Leviathan - K1CP Forcefield" folder (if using K1CP), HQ Skyboxes compatch (if using HQ Skyboxes), and Yavin Station Hangar (if using WildKarrde's Yavin Station Hangar).
+**Installation Instructions:** Apply the main installation, then go into the Compatibility Patches folder and apply the contents of the "Leviathan - K1CP Forcefield" folder (if using K1CP) and HQ Skyboxes compatch (if using HQ Skyboxes).

 ___